Lessons Learned from a

 The Pershing Square Foundation has supported individuals and organizations who dare to re-imagine the possible, who reframe problems as solutions, and who see the world—its challenges and promise—in unconventional ways: an abandoned rail line as verdant public space, poor women in Liberia as community health workers, undocumented young people as the engines of our future prosperity, courtroom data as a force for criminal justice reform.

 Inspired by these visions of change, The Pershing Square Foundation (PSF) has committed $400 million in grants and social investments to more than 150 organizations across the globe.
-This year, at our decade mark, we undertook an extensive analysis our portfolio that that has yielded important lessons for foundation’s next ten years.
+This year, at our decade mark, we undertook an extensive analysis of our portfolio that has yielded important lessons for foundation’s next ten years.
 We share those findings below: